 The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions about future events that affect amounts reported in our consolidated financial statements and related notes, as well as the related disclosure of contingent assets and liabilities at the date of the financial statements.
 Management evaluates the accounting policies, estimates and judgments on an ongoing basis.
-Management bases its estimates and judgments on historical experience and various other factors that are believed to be reasonable under the circumstances.
+We base our estimates and judgments on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions and conditions.

-Management has evaluated the accounting policies used in the preparation of the Company's consolidated financial statements and related notes and believes those policies to be reasonable and appropriate.
-Certain of these accounting policies require the application of significant judgment by management in selecting appropriate assumptions for calculating financial estimates.
+We have evaluated the accounting policies used in the preparation of the Company's consolidated financial statements and related notes and believe those policies to be reasonable and appropriate.
+Certain of these accounting policies require the application of significant judgment in selecting appropriate assumptions for calculating financial estimates.
 By their nature, these judgments are subject to an inherent degree of uncertainty.
 These judgments are based on historical experience, trends in the industry, information provided by customers and information available from other outside sources, as appropriate.
 More information on all of our significant accounting policies can be found in Note 1.
 "Business and Significant Accounting Policies," to our consolidated financial statements included in Part II.
-Item 8. of this Form 10-K.
+Item 8. of this Form 10-K, as well as in certain other notes to the consolidated financial statements as indicated below.